 If you lose your job while you are on sick leave, this does not mean that you will lose your sickness benefits.
 Nor does it mean that you have to pay social security and health insurance during the rest of your sick leave.
 However, you can only register with the Jobcentre once your sick leave ends.
 Again, the conditions for unemployment benefit are the same as those mentioned above.

 If you don’t have a job to return to when you finish parental leave or care for a loved one, you should register with the Job Centre.
 Again, the 3 working day rule applies.
 You are eligible if you have spent 12 months caring for a minor child or a close relative in the last two years, or if you have worked and paid pension contributions for 12 months during that time (the two periods can be added together).
-Again, the amount of the benefit is calculated from your net pay in your last job.
+Again, the amount of support is calculated on your net pay in your last job.

 Tip: Planning to quit your job?
 We will review and possibly edit and complete the notice you have written or prepare a flawless, tailor-made notice.
 We will advise you on how to proceed if, for example, your employer does not want to accept your resignation.
 If the situation should escalate in any way, we will advise on what evidence to provide.

-If you want to be registered as a jobseeker or jobseeker, you will need to bring the following documents to the Job Centre:
+If you are interested in being included in the register of job seekers or job applicants, you will need to bring the following documents to the Labour Office:

 If you are also applying for unemployment benefits, you will need to provide additional documents: